 Yes, Portugal has an excellent education system that offers a variety of options for both local and international children.
 Basic education consists of nine years of schooling divided into three cycles, including primary and secondary education.
 The system includes both public and private schools, with private secondary schools and international schools offering different curricula.

-What is education like in Portugal?
+Is education mandatory in Portugal?

 What are the stages of the Portuguese education system?